dimikout3/ConvCAOAirSim/README.md

 For the needs of our application we utilized YOLOv3 detector, trained on the [COCO dataset](http://cocodataset.org/#home).
 You can download this detector from [here](https://convcao.hopto.org/index.php/s/mh8WIDpprE70SO3).
 After downloading the file, extract the yolo-coco folder inside your local ConvCao_AirSim folder.

-It is worth highlighted that, you could use a deifferent detector (tailored to the application needs), as the proposed methodology is agnostic as far the detector's choise is concerned.
+It is worth highlighting that, you could use a deifferent detector (tailored to the application needs), as the proposed methodology is agnostic as far the detector's choise is concerned.

 ### Enviroments
 Download any of the available [AirSim Enviroments](https://github.com/microsoft/AirSim/releases)